 Stonehouse Vineyard is a five-acre vineyard that not only features a beautiful stone house that was built in the early 1800s, but a large renovated barn house that provides scenic views of the surrounding vineyard and farmlands.

 In 2008, Craig MacMillan and his wife Joanne purchased the farm and were the 8th generation of Macmillan to own the property.
 There was a small vineyard where the previous owners were experimenting with cold-climate grapes and within a few years, Craig and Joanne worked on those crops and opened Stonehouse Vineyard in 2019.

 Stonehouse Vineyard is open for patio tastings, tour and tastings packages, you can pick up outside of the wine store and they cover shipping.
 Joanne chatted with me about the different types of grapes they have for cold climate growth.
 The Frontenac includes a blanc, gris, and noir.
 I always make sure to chat up the winery staff about their grapes, process, and which flavours I like and dislike.
-After all, they can bring you closer to discovering your ideal bottle!
-We spent our time enjoying the fresh county air and strolling spacious grounds and multiple patios.
+After all, they are the professionals that can bring you closer to discovering your ideal bottle!
+We spent our time enjoying the fresh county air and strolling spacious grounds and their multiple patios.
 I’ll have to come back to try the ‘1793,’ which I’m told tastes like Christmas in a glass because of the spices and plum flavours.
 Before leaving, I purchased a bottle the 2018 Frontenac Blanc to take home with me.

 4:00 PM: Enjoy an early dinner at Buvette du Marché